srininara/ansible-session/documentation/session-outline.md

   * [Reference](http://stackoverflow.com/questions/18385925/error-when-running-ansible-playbook)
   * `chmod 644 inventory`
 * check if rsync-auto is running on another terminal. more details on rsync-auto [here](https://www.vagrantup.com/docs/cli/rsync-auto.html).
-* found apt module does not work on update_cache mode.
-Could not find the reason.
-One possibility could be [this](https://github.com/ansible/ansible-modules-core/issues/1497)

 <!--slide-->
 ## What is Not Covered